 At youth level, there was frustration for Dowman and England Under-19s.
 England opened their UEFA U19 EURO elite qualifying round with a 2-0 defeat to Serbia on 25 March, leaving them with work to do in the rest of the group.
 It was not the result Dowman would have wanted, but his inclusion at that level remains notable given his age and the speed of his development.

-Arsenal will be glad that all players made it through their initial fixtures without injury and with more Arsenal players still due to feature later in the window, yesterday's fixtures gave a glimpse of players who are in form and ready for what is to come in the final months of the season as Arsenal look to fight on all fronts across three trophies.
+Arsenal will be glad that most players made it through their initial fixtures without injury and with more Arsenal players still due to feature later in the window.
+Madueke's injury is now the biggest question, with just one more week until the Gunners are back in action as they visit Southampton in the FA Cup.